This manual is for Lziprecover (version 1.20, 12 February 2018).

 Exit status: 0 for a normal exit, 1 for environmental problems (file not found, invalid flags, I/O errors, etc), 2 to indicate a corrupt or invalid input file, 3 for an internal consistency error (eg, bug) which caused lziprecover to panic.

-Bit-flip happens when one bit in the file is changed from 0 to 1 or vice versa.
+Bit flip happens when one bit in the file is changed from 0 to 1 or vice versa.
 It may be caused by bad RAM or even by natural radiation.
-I have seen a case of bit-flip in a file stored in an USB flash drive.
+I have seen a case of bit flip in a file stored on an USB flash drive.

-If you have several copies of a file but all of them are too damaged to repair them (see Repairing Files), lziprecover can try to produce a correct file merging the good parts of the damaged copies.
+If you have several copies of a file but all of them are too damaged to repair them (see Repairing files), lziprecover can try to produce a correct file by merging the good parts of the damaged copies.

 The merge may succeed even if some copies of the file have all the headers and trailers damaged, as long as there is at least one copy of every header and trailer intact, even if they are in different copies of the file.

 The merge will fail if the damaged areas overlap (at least one byte is damaged in all copies), or are adjacent and the boundary can't be determined, or if the copies have too many damaged areas.

 All the copies to be merged must have the same size.
 If any of them is larger or smaller than it should, either because it has been truncated or because it got some garbage data appended at the end, it can be brought to the correct size with the following command before merging it with the other copies:

 ddrescue -s<correct_size> -x<correct_size> file.lz correct_size_file.lz